Skip to Content

 I mixed the dough first thing in the morning.
 Because the butter was softened, it broke down instead of staying in little lumps.
 The butter completely mixed into, and coated, the flour.

-two bowls of shortcake biscuit dough
+two bowls of shortcake dough.

 I proceeded to gently pat the dough by hand as I always do.
 I cut the first round of biscuits and could tell they were much too soft.
 You can see in the photo below (middle tray) how much those biscuits spread in the oven.